robertstarmer/jenkins-git/README.md

 # jenkins-git
-A simple project to test jenkins git integration and it should be triggered by any change
+A simple project to test jenkins git integration and it should be triggered by any change made here